 - Register of Burgesses from 1632

 While we do not hold individual pupil records, we do have log books and admission registers for various schools in the city.
 These records are kept at our Old Aberdeen House branch.
-A list of schools in Aberdeen City, along with Aberdeenshire, Kincardineshire, Morayshire and Banffshire can be found in our Online Catalogue.
-Please contact our Old Aberdeen House office for further information.
+Please see our Education & Schools page for more information.

 Aberdeen City and Aberdeenshire Archives hold cemetery records for 10 cemeteries in Aberdeen.
 These records include burial registers, lair registers and other information.
 These records have been digitised and are being made available through Deceased Online.
 A full list of the cemetery records we hold can be found on our Online Catalogue under the reference BR, and a more complete guide to these records can be found on our Burial Records page.
 For records of other cemeteries in Aberdeen please contact Bereavement Services for further information.

 Valuation rolls have survived for Aberdeen City from 1855.
 These list the owner of a property, the name of the head tenant, and the rateable value of the property.
 They survive up to the present date, though domestic properties are not included after 1990.
-A fee is charged to those using these records for commercial, business or legal purposes (including tenancy checks for discounted purchase of social housing) and for staff searches.
+A fee is charged to those using these records for commercial, business or legal purposes.
 Please see our Table of Fees for further information, or contact our Old Aberdeen House branch where these records are held.

 Burgh register of sasines